 You will need to find out where your ideal client is located.
 There are different platforms where you can put your content.

 You will need to consider where you want to post your content to reach your ideal client.
-Each platform has a different demographic that they focus on as well.
+Each platform has a different demographic it focuses on as well.

 Find out where your customers are consuming content.
 You will want to create content on that platform.
-Emerging platforms usually have a younger demographic and opportunities for growth.
+Emerging platforms often have younger demographics and growth opportunities.

 Platforms that have been around longer have more topics, opportunities, and competition.

-These are platforms that will help you bring traffic and build your brand.
+These platforms will help you bring traffic and build your brand.
 Focus on creating content that you can build up into a major following.

 Look at combining it with a social media platform.
 You could use a React-based CMS, for instance, to repurpose your content into images or captions for your social media platform.